 Identify who has grown the most as a direct result of using your product.
 This may be tricky, but try to look at companies that have grown the most, the companies that interact with your more often and the ones that do not shy away from positively reviewing your product.

-Find their specificites related to the industry, revenue, number of employees, the ways in which they use your product, and then update your ICP accordingly.
+Find their specificities related to the industry, revenue, number of employees, the ways in which they use your product, and then update your ICP accordingly.

 Now that you are aiming for a bigger target, the more specific your ICP is, the better.

 All the strategies that we have discussed earlier will have to be scaled this time around.
 You will have to increase your online presence and authority greatly.